U.S. Senate upholds Trump veto of 'insulting' Iran war powers resolution

 The measure would require Trump to remove U.S. troops engaged in hostilities against Iran unless Congress declares war or passes a specific authorization for the use of military force.

-It was the latest in a series of recent efforts by lawmakers from both parties - during Democratic President Barack Obama’s term as well as under the Republican Trump - to wrest back from the White House Congress’ constitutional right to declare war.
+It was the latest in a series of recent efforts by lawmakers from both parties - during Obama’s presidency as well as under Trump - to wrest back Congress’ constitutional right to declare war.

 Reporting by Patricia Zengerle; Editing by Lisa Lambert and Jonathan Oatis